swcarpentry/shell-novice/episodes/02-filedir.md

 data-shell/
 ~~~
 {: .output}

+Note that if a directory named `Desktop` does not exist in your current working directory
+this command will return an error.
+Typically a `Desktop` directory exists in your
+home directory, which we assume is the current working directory of your bash shell.

 Your output should be a list of all the files and sub-directories in your
 Desktop directory, including the `data-shell` directory you downloaded at